AR 15 Barrels Explained | Black Rifle Depot

 There are a few considerations to note when talking about barrel length.
 AR 15 Barrels come in lengths that range from as short as 7” all the way to 24” long.
 The most common barrel length is 16”.
 The ATF requires any AR rifle that contains a barrel shorter than 16” carries a Class III tax stamp.
 This means additional cost and headache to be sure you are legal.

 The general rule for length requirements states the greater the distance you intend to shoot the longer the barrel should be.
 A longer barrel offers sufficient pressure to attain higher acceleration and provide increased accuracy.
-Longer barrels are more difficult to maneuver especially in close quarters.
+Keep in mind however, longer barrels are more difficult to maneuver especially in close quarters.
+Longer barrels are also heavier and more expensive.

 Using shorter barrels makes it easier to maneuver in confined areas, but it comes with a trade off as adding one inch of length to a shorter barrel can result in a foot-per-second velocity increase of up to 200 feet.
-(The rate of increase begins to slow at 11 inches nearly disappearing at about 2o inches)
+(The rate of increase begins to slow at 11 inches nearly disappearing at about 20 inches).
+So the first thing to consider is what you are doing with your weapon.

 The Best overall length to start with if you need accuracy as well as maneuverability in one rifle is clearly a 16” barrel.
 But there are many other options to consider, let’s go over those one by one.